NemoNotFound/NemosTags/wiki/features.md

+# Add Custom Bars

+By adding your custom bars to the `bars` block tag, most behavior will work automatically.

+- All blocks in the `bars` tag are breakable with a pickaxe.
+- Bars will automatically attach to other panes, bars, and walls.
+- The rendering logic skips rendering between connected blocks if both are in the `bars` tag.

+This ensures high compatibility with other custom bars that also use this tag.

+---

 # Attach Custom Blocks to Glass Panes and Iron Bars
 Blocks added to the `attaches_to_panes_and_bars` block tag will visually connect to glass panes and iron bars.